jteuchert/python-drum-kit-builder/README.md

 Run the core script:
 python scripts/kit_builder_v1.py

+On Ubuntu you can alternatively simply run the test_install.sh file: bash test_install.sh

 [Optional] Create standalone version (install cx_Freeze first): python scripts/SCsetup.py

 ## Notes
 - If you want to be able to run the editor on a system without Python or all of the nescessary packages, you can create a standalone version with cx_Freeze (using SCsetup.py), or generate a standalone version with your prefered method.
 - Instructions on how to customize instruments will be provided in the future.
-Users with some knowledge of Python may be able to follow the comments in the script.
+Users with some knowledge of Python may be able to follow helpful comments in the scripts.

 ## Future Improvements
 - Simplify parts of the code